Delta161/tokenizer/backend/src/modules/accounts/middleware/instructions/backend-auth-middleware.instructions.md

 ---
-applyTo: `backend/src/modules/accounts/middleware/auth.middleware.ts`
+applyTo: `backend/src/modules/accounts/middleware/session.middleware.ts`
 ---

-# `auth.middleware.ts` — Development & Usage Guidelines
+# `session.middleware.ts` — Session-Based Authentication Middleware

 ---

 ## Purpose

-The `auth.middleware.ts` file provides essential middleware functions that protect routes by enforcing authentication and authorization within the Accounts domain.
-This middleware ensures that only authenticated users can access secured resources and that users have the appropriate roles for specific actions.
+The `session.middleware.ts` file provides session-based authentication middleware functions that protect routes using Passport sessions.
+This middleware replaces all JWT-based authentication and ensures only authenticated users can access secured resources.

-**CRITICAL**: This middleware depends on properly configured session management to function correctly.
+**CRITICAL**: This system uses **PURE PASSPORT SESSIONS ONLY** - no JWT tokens are used anywhere.

 ### 🔐 SESSION MANAGEMENT DEPENDENCY (MANDATORY)